yewang0109/RobustStrategy/README.md

 Code for paper "Robust strategies for iterated games on graphs".

-The codes include program for theoretical calculations (written by MathWorks Matlab R2024a) and numerical simulations (written by Python 3.10).
+The program codes are provided for theoretical calculations (written in Matlab R2024a) and numerical simulations (written in Python 3.10).

+A Python version for the theoretical calculations (written in Python 3.10) is included in the theoretical_calculation_Python folder.

 FILE
 -----------